sugarshin/figleditr/README.md

 # figleditr

-figleditr is editor with FIGlet.
+figleditr is editor with FIGlet. on React, Redux architecture.

 http://sugarshin.github.io/figleditr/